-Originally created for Draw To Perform, curated by Ram Samocha, Digital Traces is a live performance with real-time projected visuals.
+Originally created for Draw To Perform, curated by Ram Samocha, Digital Traces is a live improvisation with real-time projected visuals.
 The projection offers two alternative views of the performance unfolding in front of the viewer which are presented alternately at different times through its duration

 The first visual creates digital traces from movements executed by the dancers; the more they move the greater the trace marks; whilst stillness leaves no imprint on the image.
 The second view inverts this relationship by creating traces through stillness.
 The longer a dancer remains static, the more their imprint appears; a process akin to photographic paper being developed.